darkalchemy/Pu-239-Installer/README.md

 nano installer.sh #edit the first few lines.
 Please pay attention to what you use as you will use these again. sudo ./installer.sh
 ```

-Also, note that since Pu-239 defaults to using the file system as cache, redis, memcached and apcu are not installed by this script.

 If you like this project, please consider supporting me on [Patreon](https://www.patreon.com/user?u=15795177)